 etc. To get to the main screen without the 60 second wait, click the "START"

 Enter your callsign, including the desired SSID into the "My call" field.
 The convention is to use an SSID of -63 to make PSK63 stations immediately identifiable on the APRS Internet system, and on any maps displaying a mix of PSK and conventional packet APRS stations.
-(It is impossible for a conventional AX.25 packet station to have an SSID above -15.)
+(It is impossible for a conventional AX.25 packet station, HF or VHF, to have an SSID above -15.)

 If you want your station location to show up on APRS maps, findu.com, aprs.fi, etc , you must enter your coordinates, in proper APRS format, into the "Fixed Beacon or Status Text" box.
 Details on the standard APRS position format and the control codes for APRS symbols (a.k.a. "icons") are here on this website.
 Note that the APRS tracking websites findu.com or APRS.fi will not show your station, unless they have received at least one valid position report.

 For igate operation, enter any valid APRS server URL into the "APRS-IS Server" field, enter your APRS server validation code into the "Passcode" box, and then click the "Connect to APRS server" button.
 The passcode is the same 4 or 5 digit number you got with UIview, APRSplus, APRSpoint, WinAPRS or any other APRS application when you registered it.
 (The APRS server passcode is based solely on a hash of your callsign; not what program you are using.)

 If a white "Beacon ON" button is showing, click the button to start beaconing at the rate selected on the startup screen.
 If the button is green and showing "Beacon On", the beacon is already enabled.
 (The button defaults to the green "Beacon On" at startup.)
 You can manually force a beacon at any time by clicking the "Send HF Beacon" button.